 B2B Context - What’s different?

-B2B makes professional and informed decisions
+Professional and informed decisions

-B2B influenced by organisational culture and processes
+The B2B buying approach is heavily influenced by the organisation’s culture and processes.

 For example :-

 - committees who approve decisions so there’s no individual bias.

 - rules and checklists governing what buyers and recommenders can do.